DRG-Modding/docs/src/guides/basic-modding-guide.md

 <p>If you&rsquo;re replacing an enemy model and the game crashes when it despawns, this is because your model&rsquo;s material lacks the dissolve logic the base glyphid material has.
 You will need to copy that material over to your own project and then edit it to fit your own model.</p>
 <hr />
 <h2>5.
 Conclusion</h2>
 <p>I hope you found the guide simple enough to understand and that you make many great mods.
-It&rsquo;s been a long time, we started this community with 2-3 modders and a small private discord and now we have members in the thousands, the developers added official mod support and with this guide we have a new modder to welcome :)</p>
+It&rsquo;s been a long time, we started this community with 2-3 modders and a small private discord and now we have members in the thousands, the developers added official mod support and with this guide we have a new modder to welcome :) - Rauliken (Original author)</p>
 <p>If you ever feel frustrated when making mods don&rsquo;t forget that there&rsquo;s always someone willing to help, it&rsquo;s a very wholesome community.
 You can find a ton of info in the <code>#mod-chat</code> channel in our discord and there&rsquo;s even a channel where people stream themselves making mods so you can all learn together.</p>
 <p>If you ever want to check some old mods for inspiration, extracting the files to see which ones they changed etc, this is the <a href="https://github.com/ArcticEcho/DRG-Mods">Github repository</a> where the old Update 33 mods were before the modding support update.</p>
 <p>See you in discord and in the mines, ROCK AND STONE!</p>